I-66 Corridor Improvements

-- Two express lanes in each direction from I-495 (the Capital Beltway) to Gainesville (University Boulevard);
+- Two express lanes in each direction from Interstate 495 (the Capital Beltway) to Gainesville (University Boulevard)

-- New and expanded transit service and park-and-ride lots; and
+- New and expanded transit service and park-and-ride lots

 The improvements will provide new travel choices, while enhancing transportation safety and travel reliability.

 The proposed express lanes would be dynamically-priced toll lanes that are designed to provide a reliable, faster trip.

 Drivers traveling with three or more occupants would be considered high occupancy vehicles, and could use the express lanes free at any time.